 Nature and Hiking

 San Diego is home to a plethora of scenic hiking trails.
 For ocean views, head to Torrey Pines in Del Mar, while those who like to challenge themselves can head up to Potato Chip Rock in Poway and take in the high, panoramic views.
-San Elijo Hills also has a number of hiking trails, including a trail up to Double Peak, which is the highest point in San Diego County.
+San Elijo Hills also has several hiking trails, including a trail up to Double Peak, which is the highest point in San Diego County.

 The houses are small in San Diego (unless you have lots and lots of money), but no one is too bothered by it.
-Why do you need square footage when you want to just be outside enjoying the incredible weather, anyway?
-Patios become living rooms in San Diego and grilling is a favorite American pastime that can be enjoyed year-round thanks to the weather.
+Why do you need square footage when you want to be outside enjoying the incredible weather, anyway?
+Patios become living rooms in San Diego, and grilling is a favorite American pastime that can be enjoyed year-round thanks to the weather.